fabianlee/gcp-gke-clusters-ingress/README.md

 ## Private Autopilot cluster with public endpoint

-An Autopilot GKE cluster (nodes have private IP), that offers a public endpoint for kubeapi.
+An Autopilot private GKE cluster, that offers a public endpoint for kubeapi.
 But you also have the ability to ssh into the jumpbox in the same subnet via its external IP address and run kubectl commands against the cluster.

 ```
 subnet:    pub-10-0-91-0